This tasty keto tuna melt is the ultimate comfort food. In this easy recipe, the tuna melt is made with microwave 90-second bread.

 - First, you make the tuna salad.
 I like to add celery, mayonnaise, and Dijon mustard as well as several spices.
 You can follow my suggestions, or you can make it any way you like.

-- Finally, you assemble the keto tuna melts and broil them to melt the cheese.
+- Finally, you assemble the sandwiches and briefly broil them to melt the cheese.

 What bread to use for keto tuna melt?